Lauki Dal Tadka | Masoor Dal with Bottle Gourd

 • I love making dal and chawal / rice for dinner.
 It is one of the most comforting recipes to eat after a long day.

-• Dal tadka is a great source of protein for vegetarian / vegans.
+• Dal tadka is a great source of protein for vegetarians/vegans.
 Adding a vegetable like lauki / bottle gourd makes it even healthier.

 • Instant pot makes the whole process much easier.
-It is a one pot recipe and a literally a dump and go recipe.
+It is a one-pot recipe and literally a dump-and-go recipe.
 That makes it a preferred dish to make for weeknight dinners.

 Ingredients and Substitutes